 Finance costs comprise interest expense on borrowings, foreign currency losses and changes in the fair value of financial assets at fair value through profit or loss.
 All borrowing costs are recognised in profit or loss using the effective interest method, except for borrowing costs related to the acquisition, construction and production of qualifying assets which are recognised as part of the cost of such assets.

 Foreign currency gains and losses are reported on a net basis.
-Foreign exchange gain on loans and borrowing for the year ended 31 December 2020 amounted to USD 291 million (2019: loss of USD 213 million).
+Foreign exchange loss on loans and borrowing for the year ended 31 December 2021 amounted to USD 3 million (2020: gain of USD 291 million).